coding-nomadic/recipe-service/README.md

 - Login with username/password
 - Register with username/password
 - Email verification
-- View Recipes by Category with pagination
+- View Recipes
-- Create Recipe
-- Fetch Recipe
-- Update Recipe
-- Delete Recipe
-- Create Category
-- Fetch Category
-- Update Category
-- Delete Category
+- comment, ratings and view ingredients

 ## Tools and Technologies